ComedicChimera/whirlwind/README.md

 can be as amazing to you as it is to me.
 I am always happy to have people who want to make suggestions and contributions to help make this language as great as it can be.

-By the time it is finished, this language will likely be the culminations of thousands of hours of work, and I sincerely believe it will be worth it.
+By the time it is finished, this language will likely be the culmination of thousands of hours of work, and I sincerely believe it will be worth it.